 If an applicant receives an invitation to apply letter then it is denoted that they are eligible to apply for permanent resident status, the applicant who receives an ITA letter will also receive a letter from the board of Immigration Refugee Citizenship Canada (IRCC) stating under which skilled program they must apply and also the procedure to apply for a permanent resident visa.

-Note that receiving an ITA letter doesn’t mean that they will be availing a permanent residential status, whereas the applicant will become eligible to proceed further by applying for permanent resident status and the immigration board takes care of further assessment process by evaluating the related criteria that decide whether an applicant can receive permanent resident status or not.
+You must note that receiving an ITA letter doesn’t mean that they will be availing a permanent residential status, whereas the applicant will become eligible to proceed further by applying for permanent resident status and the immigration board takes care of the further assessment process by evaluating the related criteria that decide whether an applicant can receive permanent resident status or not.

 The Number of Invitation Issued by IRCC to Express Entry candidates has been increasing every year since Express Entry was launched.
 The graph proves that with the actual count of ITA received every year.